top image

 You might think pontoons are only suitable for slow cruises around the lake or pond, but different boat layouts cater to a variety of experiences.
 If your crew likes wakeboarding, tubing, water skiing, or other high-speed towing fun, consider looking into a “sport toon”.
 Those looking for a professional-level experience in fishing and other water sports may be happier with boats specialized for that purpose.

 Pontoons are a great option for those with a permanent place on the water and they can also be trailered or stowed in dry storage.
 Pontoons are wider than other power boats of similar size, but with practice you will be headed down the road with ease.
+Due to the size of a pontoon boat, many consider adding pontoon boat insurance to help protect your investment.

 Step 2: Develop your purchase criteria: size, layout, and more